Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Convergence for solving nonlinear PDEs

-(ii) all convergence results of \cref{proposition:convergence under coer} hold. \end{theorem} This theorem guarantees that random initialization almost surely yields admissible parameters satisfying our coercivity conditions.
-Consequently, the convergence results hold generically without requirements of differential operator in PDE for both PINNs and Deep Ritz method.
-In \cref{sec:empirical loss}, we discuss the simpilar result for empirical loss function.
+This theorem ensures that random initialization almost surely yields admissible parameters satisfying the coercivity condition.
+As a result, the convergence results apply generically to both PINNs and the Deep Ritz method, regardless of the choice of differential operator in the PDE.
+A similar statement for the empirical loss is discussed in \cref{sec:empirical loss}.

+\begin{remark} Extensions to deeper networks and the challenges arising when inner-layer parameters are also trainable are discussed in \cref{sec:deeper nonlinear}.
+Further discussion of the possibilities and difficulties of extending these results to SGD appears in \cref{sec:sgd nonlinear}. \end{remark}